Norup news & more.

 Beauty and the Beast Review

-On March 17, 2017, Disney released a live action version of Beauty and the Beast.
+By Charlotte C. On March 17, 2017, Disney released a live action version of Beauty and the Beast.
 The "tale as old as time" stars Emma Watson as Belle, Dan Stevens as The Beast, Luke Evans as Gaston, and Josh Gad as Lefou.
 The movie centers around a young women named Belle who lives in a small French village.
-Her father, an artist (even though he is an inventor in the original), gets lost on his way to the market and ends up at a mysterious castle with magical objects.
-He tries to take a rose from the castle's garden, but he ends up as a prisoner to the terrifying beast that lives there.
-Belle finds her father and takes his place, staying in the castle with the beast.
-Overtime, they develop a friendship, and–eventually–they fall in love.
+Her father, an artist (even though he is an inventor in the original), gets lost on his...

 Thursday, April 13, 2017